mongodb/docs-realm/videos/scripts/backend.rst

 This next screen shows us the new key pair that's been created -- the public key and private key.
 We gave the CLI full control, which means we need to keep our secret key truly secret.
-This is the last time we'll see the private key, so copy it now and save it somewhere that you can find later...but not in public place like a screencast that will be shared with the world.
+This is the last time we'll see the private key, so copy it now and save it somewhere that you can find later...but not in a public place like a screencast that will be shared with the world.

 Finally, click the ``Add Access List Entry``.
-This allows us to restrict access to one or more IP addresses, so even if someone got a hold of the private key, they won't be able to access your Cluster unless they are within the range of allowed API keys.
+This opens a dialog that aloows us to restrict access to one or more IP addresses, so even if someone got a hold of the private key, they wouldn't be able to access your cluster unless the computer they are on is within the range of allowed API keys.

-In the dialog, click ``Use Current IP Address``, and you'll see your current IP address in the filled it.
+In the ``Add Access List Entry`` dialog, click the ``Use Current IP Address`` button, and you'll see your current IP address added.
 Click Save.

 Note that this restricts access to the IP address you are on right now.
 If you will be working on this tutorial from multiple locations, you will want to specify